yuting-yan/Core-CT/README.md

 # Core-CT

 Matlab application to analyse computer tomography(CT) scans of sediment and coral cores for geoscience investigations.
-Core-CT is a user-friendly platform with a graphical user interface to facilitate the visualisation, analysis and plotting of CT scan data.
+Core-CT is a user-friendly platform with a graphical user interface to facilitate the import, visualisation, analysis, plotting and export of CT scan data.

 Core-CT requires Matlab 2019a and newer versions and the following toolbox:
   - Image Processing Toolbox